mosaicMK/Script-Packaging-Module/README.md

 ### Read-AESKey

 Prints the AES key from a file to the host window allow the key to be pasted into a script or command

+# Change Log

+### 1.3.2
+- Fixed a issue that prevented the Convert-PS2EXE function from working with out the -onConsole paramiter
+- Changed the -x64 and the -x86 paramiters to the -platform paramiter